remult/remult/docs/guide/setup-angular.md

 In this section, we'll be using the following packages:
 * [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) to create JSON web tokens
 * [@auth0/angular-jwt](https://github.com/auth0/angular2-jwt) for client-side JWT decoding and passing HTTP `Authorization` headers to the API server
-* [express-jwt](https://github.com/auth0/express-jwt) to validate JWT on the API server
+* [express-jwt](https://github.com/auth0/express-jwt) to read HTTP `Authorization` headers and validate JWT on the API server

 1. Open a terminal and run the following command to install the required packages:
    ```sh